-Alone in his office, Stevens is given a dressing down by his invisible boss.
+Stevens is bollocked by his invisible boss.

 As Jo assists Professor Jones’ experiments to find a cure for the green death, Sue can see the writing on the wall.

-Sue: I’m not mopping that up!
+Sue: (As the cleaner) I’m not mopping that up!

 Sue: Even Yates is good in this.

-The Doctor decides to break into Global Chemicals again.
+The Doctor breaks into Global Chemicals again.

 Sue: What’s the big deal with the replacement milkman?
 Am I missing something?